maremoto/snips-app-safe/README.md

 ## Copyright

-This library is provided by [Alaba](https://www.alaba.io) as Open Source software.
+This application is provided by [Alaba](https://www.alaba.io) as Open Source software.
 See [LICENSE](https://github.com/maremoto/snips-app-safe/blob/master/LICENSE) for more information.